Real Estate Terminology

 The acceptance by the tenant of the existing condition of the premises at the time the lease is consummated, including any defects.

-A transfer by lessee of lessee’s entire estate in the property.
+A transfer by the lessee of lessee’s entire estate in the property.
 Distinguishable from a sublease where the sublessee acquires something less than the lessee’s entire interest.

-This type of housing is that of which a federal or state agency governs in an effort to offer assistance and control the rent to those who meet a certain predetermined criteria.
+This type of housing is that of which a federal or state agency governs in an effort to offer assistance and control the rent to those who meet certain predetermined criteria.